2017 Reunion pictures are being updated daily. If you have any pictures you would like to share, please feel free to send them to the WebMaster.

 The most-attended reunion ever conducted by the Association was completed on October 15th after four nights and three and one-half days in New Orleans.
 A total of 178 people attended at least one day of the reunion, including the Gold crew commissioning C.O., Captain McDonald, and the second Gold crew C.O., Captain Engle.
 There were also nine Plank-Owners who joined us along with 23 shipmates who came to attend their first Grant reunion.
 The hotel location made it convenient for the large number of attendees to see the sights in the French Quarter and surrounding area.
 Many of the people took advantage of the scheduled ‘Grant Group’ activities, with reduced rates which had been negotiated by the reunion committee.
 IF YOU WEREN’T THERE, THEN YOU MISSED A GREAT REUNION!
 DON’T MISS THE NEXT ONE!

-Even though the reunion was not scheduled to begin until Wednesday, there were already 38 shipmates/guests onboard Tuesday and they were welcomed into the Grant Hospitality Room for ‘refreshments’ on Tuesday evening.
-The opening time of the reunion also had to be moved from 1630 to 1230 on Wednesday to permit registration of the 142 people who would arrive on the reunion’s usual opening night.
+Even though the reunion was not scheduled to begin until Wednesday (10/11), there were already 36 shipmates/guests onboard Tuesday (10/10) and they were all welcomed into the Grant Hospitality Room for ‘refreshments’ on Tuesday evening.
+The opening time of the reunion also had to be moved from 1630 to 1230 on Wednesday to permit registration of the 142 people who would arrive on the reunion’s scheduled opening night.
 This time change added one-half day (1230-2330) to our usual three-day reunion.
-Our normal MidRats on opening night was very well attended and was so large we were required to expand our hospitality room into the adjoining banquet room.
+Our normal MidRats on opening night were very well attended and were so large we were required to expand our hospitality room into the adjoining banquet room.

 At 0930 Thursday, more than 100 people boarded two 55-passenger busses to participate in either the Destrehan Plantation or Cajun Pride Swamp tours.
 Fifty-two of them attended both tours and were provided a sandwich lunch when they arrived at the swamp tour site.
 In spite of the threatening weather earlier in the week, the weather was ideal and none of the attendees had to use the rain slickers which were provided by the Association at registration.